Ch. 01 — In Stealth · Pre-Seed Open

 Your finger just became the most powerful input device on Earth.

-Oura turned the finger into a health tracker and built an $11B company on track for $1.5B in 2026 revenue.CNBC · Oct 2025 RingIt turns the same finger into the first universal input device — handwriting captured on any surface, in any language, converted to digital text in real time.
+Oura turned the finger into a health tracker and built an $11B company on track for $1.5B in 2026 revenue.CNBC · Oct 2025 RingIt turns the same finger into the first universal input device — write in the air today, on any surface next, in any language, converted to digital text in real time.

 Raising